 Once he got the brake pads out, he took them with him.
 He hopped in the Tracker and went over to NAPA on the north side of Del Rio where our new ones had come in on the truck an hour before.
 Amazing--- we ordered them at 4pm and they were on a truck ready for us to be picked up by 8am the next morning.
 What good service!

-Here is the part number that NAPA used after cross referencing the numbers we got from Mel, John and Ralph.
+Here is the box with the part number that NAPA used after cross referencing the numbers we got from other Safari owners.
 Steve was told the pads are actually the ones made by Bendix for the Ford Truck braking systems.
 That is good to know too.

 Out came the rest of his tools and he set to work.
 It was fairly warm in the low 70's so his brown overalls were needed for protection while he worked, but soon got hot in the sunshine.